Last week we welcomed two PANACEA Users at the CRMN-Lyon facility, Scott DILLON and Kathryn GERL from Prof. Melinda Duer’s research group.

 Q5: Overall, did you enjoy this access opportunity?

+We had a wonderful experience in Lyon!
+The team at the Nuclear Magnetic Resonance Center gave us a warm welcome and ensured our experience was smooth and effortless.
 The engineers and facility staff provided outstanding expertise, patience, and support, especially when challenges arose due to the complexity of our biological samples.
 Thanks to their help, we were able to collect novel spectra and detect 17O signals in collagen for the first time.
 This paves the way for exciting future research using 17O NMR to investigate hydrogen bonding within collagen across various biological systems and conditions.